Department of Sociology

 • General advising or exploration of liberal arts majors and minors

-• When faculty advisors are not available (especially during winter or summer breaks)
+• When faculty mentors are not available (especially during winter or summer breaks)

-First-year students generally meet with College advisors prior to their first semester at the University (at summer orientation) and throughout the first year.
+First-year students generally meet with College advisors prior to their first semester at the University (as part of summer orientation advising) and throughout the first year.

-Each academic department in the College of Liberal Arts has one or more faculty advisors.
-The faculty advisors are academic faculty members that advise specifically for their department’s major and minor programs.
-In addition to their roles as instructors and scholars, faculty advisors can serve as mentors to students as they progress through their degree.
+Each academic department in the College of Liberal Arts has one or more faculty mentors.
+The faculty mentors are academic faculty members that advise specifically for their department’s major and minor programs.
+In addition to their roles as instructors and scholars, faculty mentors can serve as mentors to students as they progress through their degree.

-It is best to consult with a faculty advisor for:
+It is best to consult with a faculty mentor for:

 • Questions about requirements or course substitutions in a major/minor program